This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

 Expression of breast milk is when you remove milk from your breast with your hands or a breast pump.
+You will need to use proper containers to collect the breast milk.
+You can store breast milk until your baby is ready to use it if you keep it cold properly.

 Contact your healthcare provider if: